cloudfoundry-attic/cf-riak-cs-release/docs/clients.md

 #Clients for Riak CS

 As Riak CS is API-compliant with Amazon S3, any Amazon s3 client should allow you to communicate with your Riak CS instance.
-Here are a few we have validated to work with Riak CS for Pivotal CF.
+Here are a few we have validated to work with Riak CS for Pivotal Cloud Foundry.

 - [s3curl](#s3curl) - Perl script that wraps curl (Apache2 license)
 - [s3cmd](#s3cmd) - Command line S3 client written in Python (GPLv2 license)